 The Company conducts training for Directors and Audit & Supervisory Board Members.
 It also takes up for focused deliberation the latest measures to be implemented and issues to be considered by the Board of Directors.
-In addition, we conduct measures to help Directors
+In addition, we conduct measures to help Directors and Audit & Supervisory Board Members deepen understanding of the Company and to enable more in-depth discussion.
+Following are recent matters for focused deliberation (topics):

-February 2022: Business risks and issues to be addressed

-March 2022: Key points of the 46th Annual Securities Report

-April 2022: Current status of environmental initiatives and measures June 2022: Status of cyberattacks and our approach

-July 2022: The Sodick Group dividend policy

-August 2022: Status of substantial shareholders

-September 2022: Capital efficiency (analysis of ROIC of each business)
+February 2022: Business risks and issues to be addressed March 2022 Key points of the 46th Annual Securities Report April 2022 Current status of environmental initiatives and measures June 2022: Status of cyberattacks and our approach July 2022: The Sodick Group dividend policy August 2022 Status of substantial shareholders September 2022: Capital efficiency (analysis of ROIC of each business)